Florida Notaries Public may “Tie the Knot”

 Length of Course

-The length of the education course varies per provider.
-Our online education course will take approximately three hours, depending on how quickly you read and absorb the material.
+The state of Florida requires completion of a 3-hour course.
+Our online education course is structured with material so that you may comfortably finish in those three hours.
 In addition, the course can be completed at your own leisure, according to your schedule.
 Upon purchase, you will have access to the education course through your Profile online and will be able to access it as much as you like.
 This conveniently allows you to start and stop the lessons as necessary.

 Where to Take It?